 You'll need to pre-plan a little more before the holidays, but you can usually find Christmas trees with the root ball still attached that you can plant in your yard after the holidays.
 We'd recommend digging a hole in the fall when the ground's softer, then look for a potted Christmas tree or one with a burlap-wrapped root ball.
 You can bring it indoors and decorate for Christmas like normal, then take it outside and plant it once the lights and colorful ornaments ($15, Target) come down.
 With proper care, you can enjoy your tree for years!

 9. Own an Artificial Tree That You’re Done With?
 Donate It.

 Wondering how to recycle a fake Christmas tree?
 Artificial Christmas trees are almost always made with non-biodegradable plastic, so you can’t recycle them.
-Instead, donate them to a resale or second-hand shop.
+Instead, donate them to a shelter or take them to a resale or second-hand shop.
 The best time to do so is October or November, just prior to the holiday decor season, so they don’t have to store them for months before displaying on the shop floor.